Secrets and variables

 Example use of HCL variables

-HCL variables are defined just like Terraform configuration
+Define HCL variables just like Terraform configuration.

 variable "image" {